Kingsbury Colony, Montana

 Kingsbury Colony is a Hutterite community and census-designated place (CDP) in Pondera County, Montana, United States.
-It is in the west-central part of the county, just south of Montana Highway 44, which leads east 12 mi to Valier and west 2 mi to U.S. Route 89 at a point 9 mi north of Dupuyer.
+It is in the west-central part of the county, just south of Montana Highway 44.
+The community is 12 mi west of Valier, and 11 mi north of Dupuyer (via U.S. Route 89).

 Kingsbury Colony was first listed as a CDP prior to the 2020 census.

+As of the 2020 census, Kingsbury Colony had a population of 96.